Xeeynamo/sotn-decomp/README.md

 Some non-matching functions are present in the source code by disabled by the macro `NON_MATCHING`.
 You can still compile the game binaries by running ` CPP_FLAGS=-DNON_MATCHING make`.
 In theory they might be logically equivalent in-game, but I cannot promise that.
 Few of them could match by tuning or changing the compiler.

+## Technical details

+The game is divided in three modules:

+* `main` is the game engine of the game.
+It contains all the necessary logic to interact with the gamepad, CD, memory card, the SPU and to render the sprites on-screen.
+It appears to not contain any game logic by itself.
+* `DRA` is the game itself.
+It contains the gameloop and the necessary API to draw maps, entities, load levels, handle entities, animations and collisions.
+It also contains some common data such as Alucard's sprites, candle's sprites and the common rooms' (save, loading, teleport) layout.
+* `ST/` are the overlays for each area.
+An area (eg. Castle's entrance, Alchemy Laboratory, etc.) contains all the unique logic to handle map's specific events, cutscenes, enemies' AI, collisions and more.
+It also contains the rooms and entities layout.

 # Notes

 * I suspect that GCC 2.7.2 / PSY-Q 3.6 have been used to originally compile `DRA.BIN`